Log in

 The angel of Nitshill Road

 These lists and ideas are just a start.
-There are many more lists to come on the web site, so keep looking at this page.
+There are many more lists and recommendations on the web site, so keep looking at this page.
 For suggestions on non-fiction reading, please look at non-fiction books.
-If you have any requests for book lists on specific topics, please email me at: This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it
+If you have any requests for book lists on specific topics, please email us using the Contact Us link.